RegardV/LegendaryTeam_For_Claude/README.md

 "discovery complete — proceed"
 "specs approved"

 The team is now active.

 For returning sessions: @chief resume session.

 This process works the same for empty folders, existing codebases, or projects with a pre-existing .claude folder — the script preserves everything and upgrades safely.

+# What About the SOP?
+(Orchestration SOP.md)

+The Orchestration SOP.md is the unbreakable rulebook for your Legendary Team — it defines the exact, mandatory sequence @chief and all agents must follow every time.
+What It Does

+Enforces strict hierarchy (@chief only orchestrates)

+Defines the 13-step bootstrap process

+Sets task execution rules (parallel teams, human approval gates)

+Bans chat TODOs, requires pr-agent review, blocks code without "specs approved"

+Includes emergency triggers, golden rules, and quality gates

+# It's project-agnostic — works for any project.

+How to Use It

+# After running the deploy script and /bootstrap

+Paste the full content of Orchestration SOP.md into the Claude session

+# @chief will acknowledge:

+# "S.O.P.
+LOCKED IN — ALL AGENTS NOW FOLLOW THIS EXACT FLOW FOREVER"

+From then on, every interaction follows the SOP exactly.

+# Why It's Essential

+Without it, agents fall back to default Claude behavior (drift, rebellion possible) With it, your team is disciplined, safe, and predictable

+# You only paste it once per project (or when updating the SOP).
+__
 ** Most Recent Updates
 ✅ @Planner - Dependency-aware task decomposition
 ✅ @Verifier - Quality assurance and scoring